2 Sesiwn 2

 Read the numbers first and then say them aloud.
-Then go to CD 1 Trac 11, listen to the pronunciation and repeat after each number.
+Then play the audio clip, listening to the pronunciation and repeating after each number.

-Listen to the numbers on CD 1 Trac 12 and say which number comes next.
+Listen to the numbers in the audio clip and say which number comes next.

 Here are some more ideas for number practice:

 learn to say your own telephone number in Welsh

 whenever you come across numbers during the day, try saying them in Welsh

 Now for some more practice.
 Say these sums aloud and answer them in Welsh.
 When you come across ‘+’, say a (and), and for ‘−’ say tynnu (take away).

 (a) 3 + 5 =

 (dd) 3 + 7 =